 With the free version of this app you get;

-The Pro version of this app unlocks an absolute ton of additional editing tools and features, including stickers, additional film effects and much more.
+The Pro version of this app unlocks additional editing tools, options, and features, including stickers and additional film effects.

-Affinity Designer is a powerful premium, fully loaded professional graphic design suite for serious creative people.
+Affinity Designer is a powerful, premium, fully-loaded professional graphic design application for creative bloggers and marketers.